-HIST 6-History of Race and Ethnicity in America (3 units)
+HIST 6-History of Race and Ethnicity in America (3 units) CSU/UC

-Covers social, cultural, and economic interaction between various racial and ethnic groups in America from the fifteenth century to present. topics include immigration, discrimination, group identy, and multiculturalism.
+Covers social, cultural, and economic interaction between various racial and ethnic groups in America from the fifteenth century to present.
+Topics include immigration, discrimination, group identity, and multiculturalism.
+Not open for credit to student with credit in ETHN 6.
 (L)